OpenBB-finance/OpenBB/CONTRIBUTING.md

     In this file, the trail represents the path to the function to be called.
 The model represents the import alias we gave to the `_model` file.
 The view represents the import alias we gave to the `_view` file.

 3. Add your new function to this structure.
 In the below example of the `pt` function, our trail would be `stocks.fa.pt`.
+Our naming convention is such that the data source should not be included in the trail.
+In this example, calling a new function `pt_fmp` would not be allowed.
+For functions with multiple sources, there should be a single `pt` function that takes in the source as an argument.In the following example, we will stick with showing how the business_insider was initially added to the sdk.

     The model is the import alias to the `_model` function that was written: